Recognition of same-sex unions in Fiji: Legal situation

 Despite opposition from religious groups, protection against discrimination based on sexual orientation had been introduced in 1998; Fiji being among the first three countries in the world to adopt such a constitutional protection, alongside South Africa and Ecuador.
+In 2022, Fijian-New Zealand activist Shaneel Lal called on the Fijian Government to allow same-sex marriage.
+When asked to comment on the recognition of same-sex marriage in May 2022, spokespeople for the Unity Fiji Party, the Social Democratic Liberal Party and the National Federation Party said their parties had no official position on the matter.